eugenemlee/25-5-clock/README.md

-As a learning exercise, I've reimplemented in TypeScript a 25+5 clock that was previously made for a [FreeCodeCamp project](https://codepen.io/abundantsalmon/pen/zYqVMYd).
+As a learning exercise, I've reimplemented in TypeScript a 25+5 clock made with React that was previously made for a [FreeCodeCamp project](https://codepen.io/abundantsalmon/pen/zYqVMYd).

 Check it out deployed here: https://abundantsalmon.github.io/25-5-clock/